 Behind the Scenes

-In the weeks leading up to the festival, musicians are assigned repertoire and chamber music groups and begin preparing their individual parts.
+In the weeks leading up to the festival, musicians are assigned repertoire and ensembles and begin preparing their individual parts.
 Typically, everyone arrives three days before the opening concert of the festival.
-We spend the week getting acquainted through intensive rehearsals and a variety of activities- bonfires, family-style meals, hikes, and group outings that showcase the best of Ithaca: the Farmer's Market, the Commons, restaurants, parks, and Cayuga Lake.
+We spend the week getting acquainted through intensive rehearsals and a variety of activities; bonfires, family-style meals, hikes, and group outings that showcase the best of Ithaca: the Farmer's Market, the Commons, restaurants, parks, and Cayuga Lake.

 An important element of the festival is engaging and mentoring young aspiring musicians.
-Families and children of all ages are welcome and tickets are free for those under the age of eighteen for every concert.
+To support this mission, families and children of all ages are welcome and tickets are free for those under the age of eighteen for every concert.

 In mid-August, we extend an invitation to music programs, teachers, and schools to recommend eligible advanced students for our annual Side-by-Side concert, which concludes the festival.
 During the week, the selected musicians are invited to New Park for a side-by-side rehearsal and picnic where we get to know one another, work together, and chat about life as musicians.
 It is an incredibly fun and rewarding opportunity for everyone involved and we look forward to it all year long.
 If you would like to take part in our educational activities or recommend a young musician, please write us at email@example.com